SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 - When using [hierarchical/compositional modelling](advanced_intro_to_catalyst_modelling_approaches_hierarchical).
 Here, it cannot be inferred the value of $X$ in which submodel `:X` designates (i.e. its value in the nucleus or the cytosol).
 How to deal with this problem is described [three sections down](@ref advanced_intro_to_catalyst_designations_sys_symb).
 - When needing to form an algebraic expression of species/parameters (as used e.g. [here](@ref petab_parameter_fitting_intro_observables)).
 Potential workaround is to use one of the following two approaches for designating species/parameters (often, the quantity of interest can also be [declared as an *observable*](@ref ref)).

+Generally, Symbol-based designates is used when [models are created using the DSL](@ref advanced_intro_to_catalyst_modelling_approaches_DSL).

 ### [Symbolics-based designation](@id advanced_intro_to_catalyst_designations_symbolics)
-Previously, we showed how model creation using ModelingToolkit involves [explicitly declaring variables and parameters, which then can be used to designate their values](@ref advanced_intro_to_catalyst_background_mtk).We also showed how Catalyst `ReactionSystem`s can be [created programmatically, in a similar way to how ModelingToolkit models are created](@ref advanced_intro_to_catalyst_modelling_approaches_programmatic).
+Previously, we showed how model creation using ModelingToolkit involves [explicitly declaring variables and parameters, which then can be used to designate their values](@ref advanced_intro_to_catalyst_background_mtk).
+We also showed how Catalyst `ReactionSystem`s can be [created programmatically, in a similar way to how ModelingToolkit models are created](@ref advanced_intro_to_catalyst_modelling_approaches_programmatic).
 Here, just like for ModelingToolkit, we can represent species and parameters using their respective Symbolics variables directly:
 ```@example advanced_intro_to_catalyst_designations
 @variables t
 @species X(t)